Incentivized Collaboration in Active Learning: Introduction

-\textit{Federated learning} has gained popularity as a method to foster collaboration among large populations of learning agents among else for incentivizing participation and fairness purposes ~\citep{BlumHPS21,Lyu2020,Donahue_Kleinberg_2021,Donahue22Fair,DonahueK21,Donahue23}.
-Another related line of research is \textit{kidney exchange}~\citep{Roth04,AshlagiR11,BlumIHPPV17kidney,BlumG21,BlumMansour20,DickersonPS19}, where the goal is to find a maximum match in a directed graph (representing transplant compatibilities between patient–donor pairs).
-In this problem, incentives arise in the form of individual rationallity when different hospitals have different subsets of patient–donor pairs, and will not join the collaboration if the number of pairs matched by the collaboration is lower than the number of pairs matched they could pair on their own.
+\paragraph{Federated learning} Federated learning has gained popularity as a method to foster collaboration among large populations of learning agents, among other reasons for incentivizing participation and fairness purposes~\cite{BlumHPS21,Lyu2020,Donahue_Kleinberg_2021,Donahue22Fair,DonahueK21,Donahue23,wang2023framework}.
+A related recent work is \cite{huang2023evaluating}, who study incentives for diverse data contributions in collaborative learning.
+Their work focuses on a federated learning setting where the goal is to incentivize agents to contribute data that is useful for learning a global model.
+In contrast, our work focuses on collaboration protocols for active learning and gives individual rationality guarantees with respect to the agents' label complexity.
+Our work also addresses fairness, in the sense that if a collaborative algorithm is individually rational, it is fair for all participating agents.
+Another related line of research is \textit{kidney exchange}~\cite{Roth04,AshlagiR11,BlumIHPPV17kidney,BlumG21,BlumMansour20,DickersonPS19}, where the goal is to find a maximum matching in a directed graph representing transplant compatibilities between patient donor pairs.
+In this problem, incentives arise in the form of individual rationality when different hospitals have different subsets of patient donor pairs and will not join the collaboration if the number of pairs matched through collaboration is lower than the number of pairs they could match on their own.

-There are two basic models in \textit{active learning}-- stream-based~\citep{FreundSST97} (where the learner has to determine immediately whether to query the label of the current instance or discard it), and pool-based, which is the basis for our model.
-Pool-based active learning investigates scenarios in which a learner is confronted with an array of unlabeled data points and the goal is to recover a target function by querying the labels of these points (see~\citep{Hanneke14survey} for a survey).
-Active learning has been studied in the context of other societal desiderata such as fairness~\citep{ShenCW22}, and safety~\citep{CamilleriWMJJ22}.
+\paragraph{Active learning} Active learning has a long history in learning theory.
+Foundational work includes agnostic active learning~\cite{balcan2006agnostic}; see also \cite{balcan2015active,Hanneke14survey} for surveys.
+There are two basic models in active learning: stream based active learning~\cite{FreundSST97}, where the learner must decide immediately whether to query the label of the current instance or discard it, and pool based active learning, which is the basis for our model.
+Pool based active learning studies settings in which a learner is given a collection of unlabeled data points and aims to recover a target function by adaptively querying labels.
+Active learning has also been studied in the context of other desiderata such as fairness~\cite{ShenCW22,Camilleri23} and safety~\cite{CamilleriWMJJ22}.

-To our knowledge, no research has amalgamated these fields to explore strategic constraints in the context of active learning.
+To our knowledge, no prior work has combined these directions to study individual rationality constraints in collaborative active learning with respect to label complexity.
 This is where our work makes a valuable contribution.